Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser

-For various values of $n$, and for $G=S_n$ or $A_n$, we have calculated the average number of permutations considered in Step 1, in the idealized model (an implementation using random permutations), and in the real model.
-Table \ref{alpha} presents the ratio between them, i.e., $1/\alpha$, obtained using $100$ experiments.
-We observe that the density $\alpha$ decreases with $n$, but very slowly.
+For various values of $n$, and for $G=S_n$ or $A_n$, we have calculated the average number of permutations considered in Step 1.
+Let $f(n)$ be such that $f(n)\cdot n$ is equal to this number.
+In light of the Minimal Cycle Conjecture \ref{MCC}, one may expect that $f(n)\le n$.
+Indeed, we obtained the following values for $f(n)$.

-Even for $n=256$, the real sequence need only be $12$ times longer than the required sequence of independent random permutations.
-In the additional place where Assumption \ref{nearid} was used, $\alpha$ was not far from $1/2$. \else Recall that the density factor $\alpha$ compares the number of permutations the algorithm tries in the idealized model, with the same number in the real model.
-In the full version of this paper, we describe results of experiments showing that $1/\alpha$ grows very slowly with $n$.
-In particular, in Step 1, even for $n=256$, on average the real sequence need only be about $12$ times longer than the idealized sequence.
-In Step 2, the situation is even better, and $1/\alpha$ is close to $2$ for all tried $n$.
-Experiments show that the estimation of Proposition \ref{avstep1} is also quite precise. \fi